tanteckfang/tp/docs/UserGuide.md

 **:information_source: Note:**<br>
 * Names are temporarily converted to uppercase letters for the sorting process.
-* Once the sorting process is completed, the original names will be restored.
+* Once completed, the original names will be restored.
 * Hence, as an example for `sort name`, `john` will appear before `JOHN doe`.
+* In contrast, for `sort name-descending`, `john` will appear after `JOHN doe`.

 </div>

 [Back to Table of Contents](#table-of-contents)